9 useful applications to include in your church’s mobile app

 How to make your ministry’s mobile app work for you

-By Jason Alexis | May 31, 2013
+By Jason Alexis |

 In a more recent post, we presented hard evidence that mobile apps are sticky and ubiquitous.
 Research now shows that smartphone users on average spend about 2 hours per day using apps, and just 30 minutes browsing mobile websites.
 The scenario is no different for churches: according to the Christian Web Trends website, church apps are more than just a passing fad.